Jacksonville Birth Asphyxia Injury Lawyers

 Fighting For Victims Of Oxygen Deprivation And Brain Damage During Birth

 Birth asphyxia, or oxygen deprivation during labor and delivery, can result in serious and lasting injuries for infants.
-If your child suffered oxygen deprivation and developed brain damage as a result of a physician’s negligence, you may be entitled to file a civil lawsuit against your healthcare provider.
-At Spohrer Dodd, we know it can be overwhelming to navigate this process on your own.
+If your child suffered oxygen deprivation and developed brain damage as a result of a physician’s negligence, you may be entitled to file a civil lawsuit against your health care provider.
+At Spohrer Dodd Trial Attorneys, we know it can be overwhelming to navigate this process on your own.

 During pregnancy, a fetus receives oxygen-rich blood through the mother’s umbilical cord – and this oxygenated blood serves the dual purpose of keeping the fetus alive and allowing for proper brain development.
 Once the child is ready to be born, however, this source of oxygen may be cut off if there is trauma during the labor and delivery process.
 It is also possible for asphyxia to occur after the child has been born.